siljodenny-career/WeatherApp/README.md

 Dynamic background images or weather icons based on weather conditions (e.g., rain icon for rainy weather).
 Intuitive, responsive design.

+Technologies and Tools:

+1.Flutter

+Framework for building the app

+2.Weather API

+Use API like OpenWeatherAPI to fetch weather data.

+3.State Management

+Use Provider for managing app state efficiently.

+4.HTTP Package

+Fetch data from APIs (http package).

+4.Geolocation and Geocoding

+Used geolocator for accessing the user's location.
+User's GPS location is converted into location name using geocoding.

+5.intl package

+Formatting Date and Time throughout the application.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)